Chapter 7:

 Gran Gran's snoring echoed through our half-destroyed apartment as I tiptoed past her room.
 The makeshift volcanic steps had cooled enough to walk on, though they still radiated heat through my shoes.

-I slid our door open with painful slowness.
+I slid our door open slowly.
 Little Shit jumped down and waddled straight to his corner, curling up into a ball with a content squeak.

 School tomorrow.
 The thought made me groan into my pillow.
 Everyone would be talking about the viral video.
 There'd be questions, stares, plus Kurumi would definitely corner me about ignoring her messages.